priyatam/pie/README.md

 Not stable.
 Currently in *Research & Development*.

-This work is being done in parallel to Poetroid, an open platform to discover poetry together with a unified [api](http://en.wikipedia.org/wiki/Application_programming_interface) for web, mobile, and print.
+This work is being done in parallel to Poetroid, an open platform to discover poetry together with a unified [api](http://en.wikipedia.org/wiki/Application_programming_interface).
 Poetroid is currently used internally by our editors for [curating poems from the public domain](https://github.com/Facjure/poetroid-public-domain).

 ## Documentation